sunsided/FCND-Estimation-CPP/README.md

 # Quadrotor Sensor Fusion and Pose Estimation

-In this continuation from the [controls project](https://github.com/sunsided/FCND-Controls-CPP), the sensor fusion and pose estimation code for a your simulated quad drone will be implemented.
+In this continuation of the [controls project](https://github.com/sunsided/FCND-Controls-CPP), the sensor fusion and pose estimation code for a your simulated quad drone will be implemented.